AEW2015/Mimas_V2/readme.md

 ## News

+ReBooting Project 7/21/2016.

+The Goal is design a working processor for Mimas V2

 ## Info

 I will keep all my files for the Mimas V2 on here
+- Docs if for parts documentation and reference material
+- Projects will contain the top level VHDL for test and fun applications.
+- Cores will hold all the completed cores.

 Try to keep projects to minimal
 - vhdl, .ucf